kuprogrammingclub/Weekly-Problems-2012-2015/README.md

 -   Wells Fargo - https://www.wellsfargo.com/about/careers/mbas-and-undergrads/undergrads/

 ##### Know any other resources or internship opportunities you'd like to share?
-Email us at: stefan.mendoza@ku.edu
+Email us at: programming-club@ku.edu